 With a slight push, Eva walked away from Graybard and moved towards the cat.
 She knelt and hugged Ena, something Josah never tried to do.
 The big cat rumbled her delight.

-Eva released Ena but continued to rub her head.
+Eva released Ena but continued to tilt her head to one side.
 “I came over to the barn and thought this man in the shadows was you calling to me.
 He struck me with that staff.”

 Graybard went over to pick it up but decided against it when Ena let out a warning growl.
 “Ena saved my life, Josah.”